-- Rock climbing and mountaineering (a rope, or no rope, and lots of space below),
+Rock climbing with or without a rope and lots of space below.

-- Skydiving (life insurance companies don’t like people jumping out of planes, go figure),
+Life insurance companies don’t like people jumping out of planes, go figure.

-- Piloting (commercial aviation is usually fine but private pilots generally will pay much more for life insurance, although some companies make exceptions.
-Please call for details),
+Commercial aviation is usually fine but private pilots generally will pay much more for life insurance (although some companies make exceptions).

-- Heli Skiing/Snowboarding (for some reason jumping out of a helicopter into a potential avalanche is considered a high risk hobby),
+For some reason jumping out of a helicopter into a potential avalanche is considered a high risk hobby.

-- Scuba diving (especially to depths over 100 feet or into caves/sunken ships/wrecks)
+This is especially referring = to depths over 100 feet or into caves/sunken ships/wrecks.